Intake for our course will commence at the start of September. We do not have a January intake.

 The tasks and assignments are aimed to raise the quality of primary teachers on school-based routes by developing their critical awareness of current issues, engaging them in scholarship and research through enquiry based opportunities.
 These are essential skills in creating the self-directing and independent learners that the profession requires.

 Assessment of the teaching is carried out regularly through observations of lessons throughout the placement.
-An essential part of the course is the tasks and assignments that trainees carry out to address a number of topics including amongst others, behaviour management, formative and summative assessment in the classroom and an SEN personalised task.
+An essential part of the course is the tasks and assignments that trainees carry out to address a number of topics including amongst others, behaviour management, formative and summative assessment in the classroom and an SEND personalised task.

 Assessment of the PGCE elements of the Programme

 |Level 7||Assessing Children’s Learning and progress||30||Core||x|